-Click on the Files tab Rroject Notes × Notes Files List of files which have ٢ Name Size Size of each file which has been added to this project 1 💼 Judy's Original Cupcake Wrapper Template.mtc 1.96 KB. been added to this project L L I BirthdayCupcakeWrapper.jpg 79.89 KB. been added to this project Judy's Cupcake Designing Tutorial.pdf 160.14 KB.
-Click on the Add Files to browse your computer and select files to attach.
-Add Files Save File
+Click on the Files tab Reproject Notes - List of files which have been added to this project { Notes Files Name Judy's Original Cupcake Wrapper Template.mtc DirthdayCupcakeWrapper.jpg Judy's Cupcake Designing Tutorial.pdf Size 1.96 KB.
+79.89 KB.
+160.14 KB.
+Size of each file which has been added to this project Click on the Add Files to browse your computer and select files to attach. - Add Files Save File

-• If you have any information entered into your Notes window or a file attached, then it will automatically open when the file is opened by you or someone else.
+If you have any information entered into your Notes window or a file attached, then it will automatically open when the file is opened by you or someone else.
 However, as of Version 4.2.0, you can turn off this feature by going to Help>Advanced>Advanced Settings and unchecking the box next to "Enable Automatic Notes", under Enable Notes View: